 3. Who appoints the CDS Coordinator, and what are the coordinator's responsibilities?

 The CDS Coordinator is appointed by the Superintendent or his/her designee.
 The coordinator is responsible for ensuring that the LEA's office and school CDS information are accurate.
-The coordinator reviews and updates CDS data by submitting change requests through the OPUS-CDS application.
+The coordinator updates CDS data by submitting change requests through the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/].

 4. How can I obtain my LEA's OPUS-CDS user name and password?

-The LEA’s user name and password were e-mailed to the CDS Coordinator and Superintendent in February 2011.
-This information will only be given out to authorized district or county-level personnel.
-For assistance, please call the CDS Administration office at 916-327-4014.
+The LEA’s user name and password are e-mailed to the CDS Coordinator and Superintendent each August.
+This information will only be given out to authorized County/District-level personnel.
+Please contact the CDS Administrator for assistance at 916-327-4014 or e-mail firstname.lastname@example.org.

 5. Is it possible to change my LEA’s password or user name?

-No. Currently the CDS Administration is not changing or providing additional user names or passwords to LEAs unless there has been a security breach and people not authorized to update the data have obtained the user name and password.
-In this case, please call the CDS Administration office for assistance at 916-327-4014.
+No. Currently the CDS Administrator is not changing or providing additional user names or passwords to LEAs unless there has been a security breach and people not authorized to update the data have obtained the user name and password.
+In this case, please contact the CDS Administrator for assistance.

 6. May I share my password?

-Yes, you may share your password, with the understanding that you are granting "update" access to your COE for district and school-level data, for which you remain responsible.
+Yes, you may share your password, with the understanding that you are granting "update" access to your COE or district and school-level data, for which you remain responsible.

 7. How can an LEA change the CDS Coordinator and contact information?

 Go to the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/] Web page.
-Enter the user name and password and then select the “CDS coordinator update” option from the Main Menu.
+Enter the user name and password and then select the “CDS Coordinator Update” option from the Main Menu.
 Click on the "Update" button to amend the contact, phone and address information as necessary.
-Click on the “Submit” button to save your changes, or click on the “Exit” button to exit without saving your changes.
+Click on the “Submit” button to save your changes.

 CDS and New Schools